On the structure of the sandpile identity element on Sierpinski gasket graphs: Scaling limit of the sandpile identity

 \end{proposition} \begin{proof} In view of Proposition \ref{prop:id-decomp}

 for all $x \in V_{SG_n}$, from which the claim follows by using

 \end{proof}

 We now address statement \ref{I3} of Theorem \ref{thm:main}.
 The first step is to establish that the functions $h_n$ provide a good approximation to the integral of the Green function $G$ over the Sierpiński gasket.
-This is proved in the following lemma.

-\begin{lemma} For the Green function $G$ on the Sierpiński gasket $SG$ and the discrete Green function $g_n$ on the $n$-th approximation graph $SG_n$, the following holds for all $x\in V_*$: